MartaBumane/frontend-syllabus/js-basics/exercises/README.md

 Demonstrate the classes by creating instances of each.
 Simulate filling the car up with fuel, and then run a loop that increments the odometer until the car runs out of fuel.
 During each loop iteration, print the car’s current mileage and amount of fuel.

+#### Steps

+ 1. Design, implement and check your code by yourself;
+ 2. When you think that everything should work, go to the [car.test.js](./car.test.js) and test your code against it.

 ### Exercise #5

 The object of the class Account must represent a bank account that has a balance (meaning some amount of money).